 Breckenridge, Summit County, Colorado Property Taxes

-Median Breckenridge, CO home value: $746,900
+Median Breckenridge, Colorado home value: $1,206,800

-Median annual Breckenridge, CO tax bill: $2,967, $567 higher than the national median property tax bill of $2,400.
+Median annual Breckenridge, Colorado tax bill: $4,071, $1,671 higher than the national median property tax bill of $2,400.

-How are property taxes in Summit County calculated?
+How are property taxes in Summit calculated?

-Property taxes in Breckenridge, CO are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Breckenridge, Colorado are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Breckenridge's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Breckenridge, knowing local tax details benefits homeowners and investors.